tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 transform data
 ```

-The following script should output the desired [**JSON** file](servers.json).

-The script can be altered and written in any language of your choice.
+The script above is an example of how to easily transform your data into the necessary JSON object.
+It can be altered to work with your data or it could be rewritten in any language of your choice.

 Change the file permissions to make the script executable using: